capotej/antigallery/README.markdown

 * Most galleries target ease of installation, and that feature alone

 ### Where Anti Gallery is different (and a little extremist)
-* Anti Gallery has no idea about your DOM, it takes a JSON hash of thumb and full size urls, that's it.
+* Anti Gallery has no idea about your DOM, it takes a JSON hash of thumb/full urls, and a renderer.
-* It has no idea how to render or what DOM elements to listen to for events, simply fires callback on a provided renderer.
+* It has no idea how to render or what DOM elements to listen to for events, simply fires callback on the provided renderer.

 ### Enter the Renderer
 Since Anti Gallery only contains the business end of a gallery, it needs to drive something in order to be useful.
 So you create a renderer.
 A renderer is just an object that responds to certain methods which Anti Gallery.
 Since it's 100% callback based, this lets you **completely** control how the gallery works.